zyunx/comment-on-v6-source/articles/as.rst

 #. create a.temp1 file that store all processed tokens.
 #. create a.temp2 file that store all temporary symbols.
 #. create a.temp3 file that sotre all user symbols.
+#. calculate all user symbols's type and value.

 Code Conventions